 Any fear you’re facing isn’t unique to you.
 People chat with us about their fears and hesitations all the time.

 We know the ins and outs of the Kicking Horse River and safety is always our priority.
 We want you to be comfortable and have the best day possible.
-If you're planning a rafting trip in Golden, B.C. (or anywhere else for that matter), here are 15 things you can do to be safer and feel more at ease during your rafting trip.
+If you're planning a rafting trip in Golden, B.C. (or anywhere else for that matter), here are 15 things you can do to feel more at ease if you're nervous about whitewater rafting.

-15 steps to be Safer and feel More at Ease During Your Rafting Trip
+15 steps to be Safer and feel More at Ease if you're nervous about whitewater rafting

 1. Listen to the intro talk